sunpy/sunpy/docs/tutorial/maps.rst

     >>> import sunpy.data.sample  # doctest: +REMOTE_DATA
     >>> my_map = sunpy.map.Map(sunpy.data.sample.AIA_171_IMAGE)  # doctest: +REMOTE_DATA

-sunpy automatically detects the type of file (e.g. FITS) as well as the the instrument associated with it (e.g. AIA, EIT, LASCO).
+sunpy automatically detects the type of file as well as the the instrument associated with it.
+In this case, we have a FITS file from the AIA instrument onboard SDO.
 To make sure this has all worked correctly, we can take a quick look at ``my_map``,

 .. code-block:: python